LAW OFFICE OF

 Lawsuit Risks from Real Estate

-There is a detailed discussion of this issue at “Popular Deep Pocket Defendants – the Property Owner” But, for now, briefly we know that lawsuits and real estate are closely linked.
+There is a detailed discussion of this issue in Chapter One of our book on asset protection.
+But, for now, briefly we know that lawsuits and real estate are closely linked.
 Real or alleged injuries to tenants and their guests are regular occurrences or can be calamitous from a fire or natural disaster.
 Serious injury to even one person might create a potential liability exceeding the amount of insurance coverage.
-A client of ours owned an apartment building that collapsed in the Northridge earthquake in 1994, and 17 people were killed.
+An apartment building collapsed in the Northridge earthquake in 1994, and 17 people were killed.
+It is likely that the liability far exceeded the amount of the insurance coverage.

 Other types of problems might not be covered by insurance at all.
 When you sell a property that subsequently decreases in value, due to a change in the market, there is commonly a lawsuit from the buyer for undisclosed defects in the property.
-That happened to a friend of mine.
-He sold a rental house in 1991 and then the housing market dropped sharply.
-The buyer sued him to rescind the sale and for the return of all of his money.
-He alleged that the house had numerous hidden faults which the seller failed to inform him about.
+We see this often when the housing market drops sharply as it did in the last recession.
+If you sell to a buyer and the market declines, the buyer will often allege that the property had numerous defects which you failed to inform him about.
 These types of cases are a standard practice in the real estate business whenever there is a decline in value.
-In California and other parts of the country, allegations of mold contamination – often difficult to prove or defend – are the basis of a new wave of lawsuits filed by property buyers against their sellers.

 Limited Liability Companies

-The good news is that this inside liability, the threat of a lawsuit from a tenant, visitor, buyer, seller or lender, can usually be contained by using the correct legal structure to hold the property.
-Almost always, this is accomplished with a type of entity known as a Limited Liability Company (LLC).
+This inside liability, the threat of a lawsuit from a tenant, visitor, buyer, seller or lender, can usually be contained by using the correct legal structure to hold the property.
+Almost always, this is accomplished-at least in part-with a Limited Liability Company (LLC).

-An LLC is a relatively new type of legal entity.
-It was conceived as an alternative to traditional corporations and partnerships.
+LLC’s have now been popular since the early 1990’s.
+The LLC was originally conceived as an alternative to traditional corporations and partnerships.
 Typically, corporations protect the owners against personal liability for business activities but involve complicated tax and record keeping problems.
 Partnerships generally minimize the tax problems but offer no liability protection.

-A new entity-the LLC-was proposed and created to overcome inherent limitations and restrictions with the then permitted legal entities (corporations, general partnerships, limited partnerships and trusts).
+In response to these weaknesses,- LLC laws were proposed and adopted to overcome inherent limitations and restrictions with the then permitted legal entities (corporations, general partnerships, limited partnerships and trusts).
 The legal problems associated with each of these formats are discussed in detail at “Limited Liability Company – Inside and Outside Liability“.
-Legislation allowing the formation of Limited Liability Companies was enacted in all of the states by the early 1990’s.

 Briefly, the key features of the LLC are: